-80. Who can be a witness?
+81. Who can be a witness?

-The Office of the Prosecutor, the Defence or victims participating in the proceedings can ask experts, victims or any other person who has witnessed crimes to testify before the Court.
-In this regard, the Court provides them with protection, counselling and other appropriate assistance.
+The Office of the Prosecutor, the Defence or victims participating in the proceedings can ask experts, victims or any other person who has witnessed crimes to testify as a witness before the Court.

-81. What criteria does the Office of the Prosecutor use to select witnesses?
+82. What criteria does the Office of the Prosecutor use to select witnesses?